It looks like you're coming from United States. Want to go there?

 If you’re the type of explorer who likes quick weekend getaways or a short stay at a campsite, a compact lightweight car roof tent is ideal.
 A tent like the Thule Foothill frees up space on the roof of your car.
 This makes it ideal for smaller vehicles like crossovers and wagons and means you can bring along extra equipment like a bike or kayak.

 If you have a long trip planned out to the hinterlands, choose a roof top tent that is designed for where the road ends.
 Thicker tent material and diamond plated flooring, for example, helps tents withstand brutal weather and off-road conditions.
 A tent like this is perfect for your 4X4 trailer or off-road rigs.

 Hard-shell rooftop tents are also ideal for jeeps and truck beds.
 Their hard material makes them extra good at withstanding rain and wind.

 We know how important it is to make sure that your rooftop tent is secure and safe.
-That’s why it is important that your tent fits your car properly.
-Below are some things to consider when checking if a tent will fit your car.
+That’s why it is important that your tent fits your vehicle properly.

 Roof rack fit

 Do you need a roof rack for a roof top tent?
 Yes!
 Rooftop tents are installed on the rack system of your vehicle, truck, SUV or van.

 Can you put a rooftop tent on top of a jeep or truck?
 Yes!
 Most roof top tents fit on most vehicles, whether it be jeep, truck, or SUV.